 NJDOH receives mpox vaccines from the federal government and they are provided at no cost to eligible people.

-- People who have known or suspected exposure to someone with mpox in the past two weeks
+- Person who had a known or suspected exposure to someone with mpox in the past two weeks

-- People who had a sex partner in the past two weeks who was diagnosed with mpox
+- Person who had a sex partner in the past two weeks who was diagnosed with mpox

-- People who are gay, bisexual, or other men who has sex with men, or a transgender, non-binary, or gender-diverse person who in the past 6 months has had any of the following:
+- People who are gay, bisexual, or other man who has sex with men, or a transgender, non-binary, or gender-diverse person who in the past 6 months has had any of the following:

 - Sex at a commercial sex venue

-- Sex related to a large commercial event in a geographic area (city or county for example) where mpox virus transmission is occurring
+- Sex related to a large commercial or public event in a geographic area (city or county for example) where mpox virus transmission is occurring

 - People who have a sex partner with any of the above risks